Arc length: As an integral

+where $|f'(t)|$ is the Euclidean norm of the tangent vector $f'(t)$ to the curve.

+A curve can be parameterized in infinitely many ways.
+The arc length of the curve is the same regardless of the parameterization used to define the curve.

+As a limit

-A curve in the plane can be approximated by connecting a finite number of points on the curve using (straight) line segments to create a polygonal path.
-Since it is straightforward to calculate the length of each linear segment (using the Pythagorean theorem in Euclidean space, for example), the total length of the approximation can be found by summation of the lengths of each linear segment; that approximation is known as the (cumulative) chordal distance.
+A curve in the plane can be approximated by connecting a finite number of points on the curve, in consecutive order, using (straight) line segments to create a polygonal chain.
+One may calculate the length of each linear segment using the Pythagorean theorem, and sum these lengths to obtain the total length of the chain; that approximation is known as the (cumulative) chordal distance.

-If the curve is not already a polygonal path, then using a progressively larger number of line segments of smaller lengths will result in better curve length approximations.
-Such a curve length determination by approximating the curve as connected (straight) line segments is called rectification of a curve.
-The lengths of the successive approximations will not decrease and may keep increasing indefinitely, but for smooth curves they will tend to a finite limit as the lengths of the segments get arbitrarily small.